 Did his publicist forget to tell Ron he’s on a schedule?
 He must have fired her because we chatted for about 10 minutes before we started rolling the tape (er, pressing record).

 I haven’t even mentioned the ending.
-He was in no hurry to exit out of Zoom.
+He was in no hurry to exit Zoom.
 We talked for nearly another 10 minutes.

 So here are the goods on Ron – he’s kind, professional, courteous, humble (I mean really humble), and he’s the second of the two words of The Great Eff’ing Debate.